WindChaserZ/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Zhang Wenchi is a Student of DMT at Beijing Forestry University.
+Zhang Wenchi is a Student of DMT at Beijing Forestry University, and is an incoming CS graduate student at Renmin University of China.
 His research interests include Computer Vision and image/video processing,Remote Sensing Image Interpretation,especially Object Detection and Image Generation.He works as an intern in the Wangxuan Institute of Computer Technology of Peking University,and he won a National Scholarships at 2019;